fifland/jupyterhub-java/README.md

 As not every student can bring his own notebook, or in some occasions the software simply does not run on their computer, this server is used as a fallback for those students.

 ### More is coming soon...
-This Project is still under heavy construction, expect more documentation to be coming soon ;)
+This Project is still under construction, expect more documentation to be coming soon ;)